setna12/alx-system_engineering-devops/README.md

-task 1. what is in there?
+task 1.
+What’s in there?